andrewheiss/datavizs21.classes.andrewheiss.com/content/lesson/05-lesson.markdown

 Hopefully that was easy!

-If you look at [the documentation for the different theme functions](https://ggplot2.tidyverse.org/reference/ggtheme.html), you’ll notice that there are a few optional arguments, like `base_size` and `base_family`.
+If you look at [the documentation for the different theme functions](https://ggplot2.tidyverse.org/reference/ggtheme.html), you'll notice that there are a few optional arguments, like `base_size` and `base_family`.
 The `base_size` argument changes the base font size for the text in the plot, and it is 11 by default.
 Changing it to something like 20 will not make all the text in the plot be sized at 20—functions like `theme_minimal()` set the size of plot elements based on the `base_size`.
 For instance, in `theme_minimal()`, the plot title is set to be 120% of `base_size`, while the caption is 80%.
 Changing `base_size` will resize all the different elements accordingly.

 <div class="puzzle">